tammy-webdev/OpenClassroomsProjects/projects/todo-list-app/README.md

 # Todo list app

-This is a short speciciation about the todo apps that follows the Model View Controller (MVC) design pattern.
+This is a short specification about the todo apps that follows the Model View Controller (MVC) design pattern.

 ## Model View Controller (MVC) design pattern